Flabelatus/cynay-deployment/README.md

 }
 ```

-### Run the Cynay Search Engine Application
+## Run the Cynay Search Engine Application
 Since the decision was made to not run this instance in a docker, we can run it via the `make run` command inside the ubuntu machine
 However, its best to have it run by the supervisor

-##### Install the Supervisor and Run the Application
+### Install the Supervisor and Run the Application
-To install the supervisor run: `sudo apt update` and `sudo apt install supervisor -y`
+1. To install the supervisor run: `sudo apt update` and `sudo apt install supervisor -y`

-To verify installation run `supervisord --version` and ensure that the supervisor service is running: `sudo systemctl status supervisor`
+2. To verify installation run `supervisord --version` and ensure that the supervisor service is running: `sudo systemctl status supervisor`

-If its not running start it: `sudo systemctl start supervisor`
+3. If its not running start it: `sudo systemctl start supervisor`

-After installing the supervisor in ubuntu add the following config file for the cynay project `/etc/supervisor/conf.d/cynay.conf`
+4. After installing the supervisor in ubuntu add the following config file for the cynay project `/etc/supervisor/conf.d/cynay.conf`
-and add the following commands:
+5. Then add the following commands:
 ```
 [program:cynay]
 command=make run